Crafting homemade suet cakes for chickens is a simple way to boost the fat in your flock’s diet while giving them a way to stay occupied.

 It’s also a nice source of healthy fat, particularly in winter, when you need to worry more about their calorie intake in the cold.

-If you’re feeling particularly creative, you can make homemade suet cakes with bacon grease or other grease leftover from cooking.
+If you’re feeling creative, you can make homemade suet cakes with bacon grease or other grease leftover from cooking.

-Although I can guarantee your chickens will love your homemade suet and come running whenever they see you have them!
+I can guarantee your chickens will love your homemade suet and come running whenever they see you have them!

-You can pretty much add anything that’s fine for chickens to eat.
+In addition to the grease or oil, you can pretty much add anything that’s fine for chickens to eat.
 Some easy choices are:

 • Oatmeal

-• Chopped unsalted peanuts
+• Chopped unsalted peanuts or other nuts

 • Dry peas